This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 2. Income document for visa application

 Countries like the US, Japan, South Korea, and those in the Schengen area have strict visa requirements for Filipino visitors.
-To enter any of these places, you’re required to submit documents that show proof of income, including an ITR.
+To enter any of these places, you must submit documents showing proof of income, including an ITR.

 Want to explore more places around the world?
 Raise your chance of getting approved for a visa to your dream destination—file your ITR and pay your income tax.